 Using tools made of stone, the pre-Columbian Native Americans mined the deposits of California and New Mexico.
 The oldest of mines are those found in Cerrillos, New Mexico, which was the largest producer in America prior to the 1920s.

-The turquoise stone is will occur as a vein or filling seams and usually found in small nugget sizes.
+The Turquoise Stone is will occur as a vein or filling seams and usually found in small nugget sizes.
 Much of American mined turquoise is a chalky turquoise that rivals that of the Iranian turquoise.
-The low-grade American turquoise has a higher level of iron with more greens and yellowsin it.
+The low-grade American turquoise has a higher level of iron with more greens and yellows in it.
 The untreated state of turquoise is what is found in most jewelry pieces.
+Turquoise crystals meaning good luck, heals old wounds, and generally weaves more life affirming fortune into your world.
+You can get it with turquoise crystals womens earrings right now.

 Dating back to 1000 to 1040 CD, turquoise was used in crafts such as freeform pendants.
 It is said that the Chaco Canyon Ancestral Puebloans are who brought the stone with them.
 Turquoise in pastel shades was endearing to several great cultures and was adorned by Ancient Egypt rulers, the Aztecs, Indus Valley, Mesopotamia, and Persia.
 Ancient China used turquoise to some degree, since the Shang Dynasty.